-So the trick to getting your code to run in sequence with the animation is to insert an empty Storyboard, set its duration and handle the storyboard’s completed event.
-It looks like this:
+When a storyboard value is overridden, the duration is locked until available options are done.
+The trick with animation to getting your code to run in the sequence is to insert an empty Storyboard.
+Then you need to set its duration and handle the storyboard’s completed event.
+What is the Storyboard stays reasonably blendable?

-Second, the storyboard stays reasonably “Blendable.”
-Blend essentially just ignores the child Storyboards.
-Ideally you would be able to set the duration on them from within Blend, but for now ignoring is nice.
-It leaves the rest of the Storyboard Blend-editable.
-Incidentally, I put the storyboards at the top because Blend tends to insert at the bottom.
-If you put your child Storyboards at the bottom of the list, they have a tendency to get lost in the middle somewhere once Blend has its way with your XAML.
+Blend just ignores the child Storyboards.
+If things were ideal, you would be able to set the duration on them from within Blend.
+The rest of the Storyboard Blend is editable.
+Because Blends seems to inset at the bottom, I put the storyboards at the top.
+If you put your child Storyboards at the bottom, they will have a tendency to get lost once Blend has its way with XAML.

-I may be missing a more obvious way to approach this.
-Seems like a relatively common task, but I couldn’t find good information about how to do it.
-If you’ve found a better (or different) approach, I’d love to hear about it.
+True, I may well be missing a more obvious way to approach this, but I couldn’t find enough or good enough information on how to do it.
+Let me know if you find another approach that works better.